 \section{Introduction}

-In recent years, pre-trained auto-regressive large language models (LLMs) have demonstrated remarkable capabilities in addressing a wide range of machine learning tasks involving natural language \citep{brown2020language,liu2023pre}, such as Q\&A \citep{joshi2017triviaqa,clark2018think}, text summarization \citep{koupaee2018wikihow}, text generation~\citep{hendrycks2020measuring}, and mathematical problem solving \citep{hendrycks2020measuring,cobbe2021training}.
-The performance on these tasks relies heavily on prompt engineering, where the input is formatted within a carefully designed prompt that may include \textit{instructions}, \textit{few-shot examples}, and additional information, because LLMs are highly sensitive to their input \citep{zhou2022large,honovich2022instruction,lu2021fantastically,wu2024prompt} .
-As such, selecting the optimal instruction and the examples to include in a few-shot exemplar becomes an imperative task~\citep{liu2023pre,ye2023compositional}.
+In recent years, pre-trained auto-regressive large language models (LLMs) have demonstrated remarkable capabilities in addressing a wide range of machine learning tasks involving natural language \citep{brown2020language,liu2023pre}, such as Q\&A \citep{joshi2017triviaqa,clark2018think}, text summarization \citep{koupaee2018wikihow}, text generation~\citep{hendrycks2020measuring}, and mathematical problem-solving \citep{hendrycks2020measuring,cobbe2021training}.
+As LLMs are highly sensitive to their input \citep{zhou2022large,honovich2022instruction,lu2021fantastically,liu2023pre,ye2023compositional,wu2024prompt}, performance on these tasks relies on prompt engineering, where the input is formatted within a carefully designed prompt that may include an \emph{instruction}, a \emph{few-shot exemplar}, and additional information.

-Static black-box prompt optimization and selection have recently gained much attention \citep{sun2022black,chen2023instructzero,lin2023use,wu2024prompt,shi2024best}.
-The goal is to construct or identify a single prompt for a black-box LLM that performs well across all instances of a downstream task.
+The goal of static black-box prompt optimization and selection \citep{sun2022black,chen2023instructzero,lin2023use,wu2024prompt,shi2024best} is to construct or identify a single prompt for a black-box LLM that, in expectation, performs well across all instances of a downstream task.
 This process involves evaluating different prompts on a validation set and using derivative-free techniques to guide optimization or selection.
-The static black-box setting allows for offline optimization, with the resulting prompt being used for the downstream task.
+The static black-box setting allows for offline optimization, with the resulting optimal prompt being used for the downstream task.